SamOdum/ai_cv_builder/how_to_contribute/web_designer.md

 # How to Contribute: Web Designers

 Welcome to **Resume_Builder_AIHawk**!
 As a web designer, you have the exciting opportunity to contribute your custom CSS styles to our project.
 This not only allows you to showcase your design skills but also helps improve the resume templates for everyone.
 Here's a step-by-step guide on how to add your styles and contribute to the project.
-Once your styles are merged, they will also be added to the principal repository at [feder-cr/linkedIn_auto_jobs_applier_with_AI](https://github.com/feder-cr/linkedIn_auto_jobs_applier_with_AI), which has around 3,000 stars.
+Once your styles are merged, they will also be added to the principal repository at [SamOdum/linkedIn_auto](https://github.com/SamOdum/linkedIn_auto).
 This offers a significant opportunity for exposure and publicity for your work.

 Thank you for contributing and helping to make our resume templates even better!